theochem/horton/doc/user_matrix.rst

-Although such an abstraction layer seems pedantic and ostentatious, and requires a tedious implementation of all new operations into the Matrix package, the small penalty in performance and the ease of implementing different concepts into the low-level areas of Horton make it well worth the effort.
+Although such an abstraction layer seems pedantic and ostentatious, and requires a tedious implementation of all new operations into the Matrix package, the small penalty in performance and the ease of implementing different concepts into the low-level areas of HORTON make it well worth the effort.

-Below conceptualizes the organization of Horton:
+Below conceptualizes the organization of HORTON:

 .. image:: matrix_concept.png